Why You Should Know About Concrete Drying Trend Analysis

 Accelerated set concrete is made with rapid set cement, which has a higher limestone content than Portland cement.
 It cures in 24 to 72 hours.

-Self-consolidated concrete (also called flowable concrete) is highly fluid and requires no vibration for compaction.
+Self-consolidated concrete (flowable concrete) is highly fluid and requires no vibration for compaction.
 It has a high water-to-cement ratio.

-These concrete types have different rates of drying primarily because of their different water-to-cement ratios.
+These concrete types have different drying rates primarily because of their different water-to-cement ratios.

 In addition to the concrete type and water-to-cement ratio, more variables come into play, like aggregate type, exposure to sunlight, and proximity to walls and structural beams.

 Conditions in the ambient air also play a big part in determining how long concrete takes to dry.
-Ambient conditions are kept relatively constant by HVAC during the drying process, but they still need to be closely monitored in case something goes wrong.
+HVAC keeps ambient conditions relatively constant during the drying process, but they must be closely monitored in case something goes wrong.
 Any changes could significantly delay drying.